danhdanhtuan0308/danhdanhtuan0308/README.md

 ### Background :
 - 🔭 I graduated from KU with a bachelor in Business Analytics and Finance in 2022.
 - 🏢 Total of 2 years of experience included 1.5 Year experience as a Data Analyst at OPSWAT & 0.5 year experience as a Technical Analyst at Netsmarts Technologies
-### A Thought to Ponder :
-- 💬 I am always curious about whether the egg or the bird came first.
-- 💬 growth stocks or value stocks ?
 ### Contact :
 - 📫 How to reach me: danhdanhtuan0308@gmail.com or www.linkedin.com/in/danhlai0901